influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/spec.md

 - cursor_aux:	Auxiliary cursor created for simple expression projections (not selectors or an aggregation).
 For example, `SELECT foo FROM m` or `SELECT foo+bar FROM m`, where `foo` and `bar` are fields.
 - cursor_cond: Condition cursor created for fields referenced in a WHERE clause.

+For more information about cursors, see [Understanding cursors](#understanding-cursors).

 ### GRANT

 > **NOTE:** Users can be granted privileges on databases that do not exist.